MonashMath/SCI1022/Git.md

 > Use `git log` to confirm that the commit history for the branch `master` on the local repository **now** matches the one that can be seen in the GitHub page for your project.
 ----

-If you type `git branch`, then you will observe that the `add_shakespeare_sonnets` already exists in the local Git repository.
+If you type `git branch`, then you will observe that the `add_shakespeare_sonnets` branch already exists in the local Git repository.
 We can delete this local branch as well.
 To this end, we can execute the following command:

 ```bash